AnshumanFauzdar/Assignment-Pro/README.md

 # Software

-To start with such application we need a frontend and backend
+To start with such application we need a frontend and backend.

 ## Front-End
-Frotend of choice is react, which can be run on multiple platforms without any hassle and provide all modular designs required for a frontend
+Frontend of choice is react, which can be run on multiple platforms without any hassle and provide all modular designs required for a frontend

 ## Back-End
-Backend of choice is python which will utilise multiple structures such as openCV and other modules which will be helpful in completing the task
+Backend of choice is python, which will utilise multiple structures such as openCV and other modules which will be helpful in completing the task.

 # Hardware